Llamero/Light_Color_and_Intensity_Datalogger/README.md

 Windows users: Use this program to format SD cards >32 GB http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm

 For information on ordering, assembly, and programming, please see the instruction manual.

+Development of this data logger was funded by NIH P30-EY003176-32